ubsuny/CP1-24-HW2/documentation/Handling Garbage Collection.md

 There are several methods we may implement to mitigate the impact of garbage collection.

 1. Disabling garbage collection
-- We can diable garbage collection entirely during the runtime of our operations using something like
+- We can disable garbage collection entirely during the runtime of our operations using something like
 ```Python
 import gc